 Skeleton Graveyard Cake

-Pumpkin Halloween Cake
+Spider Halloween Cake

 With its gumdrop stem, pumpkin shape, and pumpkin flavor, this cake both looks and tastes like Halloween.
-A rolled-out and curled strip of gumdrop creates the cute vines attached to the stem.
+Rolled-out gumdrops create the cute vines and leaves.

 Scaredy-Cat Ice Cream Cake